Zoo Miami Helps Discover A Brand New Spider Species In Miami

 At this time, it has not been documented for 35 years anywhere else except the pine rockland fragments around Zoo Miami.

-Only a handful of spiders have been found through the years and none of them were female.MORE NEWS: Watch The Derek Chauvin Trial Live
+Only a handful of spiders have been found through the years and none of them were female.MORE NEWS: Bill Calling For Expansion Of Supreme Court Slammed As 'Court Packing' By Republicans -- But What Does That Mean?

 Considering only about 1.5% of the pine rocklands outside Everglades National Park are left in Miami-Dade County, it is likely that this endemic and elusive spider is already imperiled.